 Toxic shock syndrome is a rare but serious illness caused by bacteria.
 Toxic shock syndrome usually affects people who are menstruating, people using barrier contraceptives, and people who recently had surgery.
 It is rare, with only 135 cases reported in the United States in 2000.

 Toxic shock syndrome occurs when bacteria that live inside the body produce a particular toxin.
 This toxin causes severe inflammation which can cause problems throughout the body.

-You can reduce the risk of menstrual-associated TSS by alternating tampons with pads, using the minimum absorbency tampon needed to control flow and changing tampons as directed.
-Read the product insert included with tampons for the absorbency of your tampon brand and other information.
+If you use tampons for menstruation (periods), you should alternate tampons with pads, use the minimum absorbency tampon you need to control flow and change tampons as directed.
+Read the product insert included with the tampons for absorbency and more information.

-If you suspect you have TSS, you should seek medical care immediately.
-If you are menstruating and using a tampon remove the tampon and tell your health care provider.
+If you think you or a family member has toxic shock syndrome, go to a doctor or hospital immediately.
+If you are using a tampon, remove it and tell your health care provider.